Chart Color Schemes

 Orana is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates, the suburb of Orana's estimated population is around 2,139 as of Nov 2025.
-This reflects an increase of 104 people since the 2021 Census, which reported a population of 2,035.
-The current estimate is inferred from the resident population of 2,139, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
-This level of population equates to a density ratio of 898 persons per square kilometer.
-Over the past decade, Orana has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%.
-Population growth for the area was primarily driven by natural growth contributing approximately 37.0% during recent periods.
+Based on AreaSearch's analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of the Orana statistical area (Lv2) is around 2,397.
+This reflects an increase of 362 people since the 2021 Census, which reported a population of 2,035 people.
+The change is inferred from the resident population of 2,357 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
+This level of population equates to a density ratio of 1,007 persons per square kilometer.
+The Orana's 17.8% growth since the 2021 census exceeded the SA3 area's 8.7%, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth contributing approximately 37.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, an above median population growth is projected for locations outside of capital cities.
-The area is expected to expand by 348 persons to 2041, reflecting an increase of 19.1% over the 17 years.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering projected demographic shifts, an above median population growth of locations outside capital cities is projected.
+The area is expected to expand by 351 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.4% in total over the 17 years.

 Frequently Asked Questions - Population